brononius/wasteScale/README.md

 @reboot		root	/diy/wasteScale/wiiboardReference.sh
 ```

-### 4. Measure weight
+### 3. Measure weight
-Change the proper pins where you've connected the buttons
+Change the proper GPIO pins where you've connected your buttons.
 You can also change the description of the kind of waste.
+These values will be used in  the rest of the scripts.
+They'll also be publised in the MQTT protocol later on.

 ```
 vim /diy/wasteScale/buttonListen.py